A work in progress

 Another attractive program would be another game, one with more advanced logic than the Sokoban clone.
 A real-time simulation of some kind would help illustrate performance trade-offs and complexity theory.

-Alternatively, if the node.js chapter becomes a reality, a full web application, both front and back, is enlightening to work through.
+Alternatively, a full web application, both front and back, is enlightening to work through.
 Something mundane, like a multi-user sketch app, could work well.

 Write a graphics chapter